 Houses and apartments don’t clean up and repair themselves.
-Our cars need gasoline and regular maintenance to keep them going strong.
-As for our jobs, just try yawning away at work, not doing anything to contribute to doing what you should.
-Then see what your boss says and does about it.
+Our vehicles need gasoline and regular maintenance to keep them going strong.
+As for our jobs, just try yawning away at work.
+Just try not doing anything to contribute to doing what you should.
+And then see what your boss says and does about it.
 Obviously you can only get away with being lazy for so long and you won’t have a job any more.

 The Need for Nurturing

 Our children need nurturing and guidance, and physical and emotional help, at the very least.
 And gardens and yards… well, weeds, weeds, more weeds.
 Plus overgrowth crowds out all the good stuff that can grow, feed and nourish us.